cfwheels/wheels-cli/README.md

 ## Install

-Simply run `install cfwheels-cli` from CommandBox to install the the latest release.
+Simply run `install cfwheels-cli` from CommandBox to install the latest release.

 ## Commands